-Women's Circles facilitated by Edwina Turner - in alignment with the ideals and ethos of The Millionth Circle which is a book (Conari Press) and concept created by Jean Shinoda Bolen , M.D.
+My inspiration to be an advocate for Women's Circles comes from my own life experiences and hearing the call from the ideals and ethos of The Millionth Circle (Conari Press) which is a deeply inspiring book and concept created by Jean Shinoda Bolen , M.D.
 (Jungian Psychologist)

 "The Millionth Circle depends upon a simple hypothesis, whose mechanism has already been proposed and observed, and is one that can be intuitively and immediately grasped : when a critical number of people change how they think and behave, the culture will also, and a new era begins.
 Once the principles are understood, the significance of women's circles can be appreciated as a revolutionary-evolutionary movement that is hidden and in plain sight"

 "In more ways than one, women talk in circles: conversation takes a spiral shape in its subjective exploration of every subject.
 Listening, witnessing, role modelling, reacting, deepening, mirroring, laughing, crying, grieving, drawing upon experience, and sharing the wisdom of experience, women in circles support each other and discover themselves, through talk.
 Circles of women supporting each other, healing circles, wisdom circles, soul sister circles, circles of wise women, of clan mothers, of grandmothers.
 Circles of crones, circles of pre-crones, lifetime circles and ad hoc circles, even circles of women in cyberspace and the business place, circles are forming everywhere."

 "I believe that the thought that women together can change the world is emerging into the minds and hearts of many of us, and that the vessel for personal and planetary evolution is the circle with a spiritual centre.” from her book Urgent Message from Mother - Gather the Women, save the World

 “When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life.”